 He enlisted into the 5th Battalion, 10th Reinforcement and embarked from Melbourne, Victoria, on board RMS Osterley on 29 September 1915.

 Alfred moved around a lot in his three years’ service in the Australian Imperial Force (AIF).
 He was taken on strength at Tel el Kebir on 7 January 1916.
 During the Gallipoli landings and the Sinai and Palestine Campaign of the First World War, Tell El Kebir was a training centre for the First AIF Reinforcements.

 Transferred to 57th Battalion 17 February 1916.
 Transferred to 59th Battalion 15 March 1916.
 Mustered as a Gunner and was transferred to 15th Field Artillery Brigade 17 March 16.
 Proceeded to Alexandria on 17 Jun 1916 for transfer to France.
 Disembarked Marseilles on 29 June 1916

 He was wounded in the field on 14 October 1916 with Gun Shot Wound to his Finger.
 Transferred to England from Boulogne Hospital, France 29 January 1917.
 Admitted to Bath War Hospital, finger wound right hand 30 January 1917.

-He proceeded back overseas to France from Folkestone on 20 April 1917 and was taken on strength at 54 Battalion, 14th Field Artillery Brigade on 8 May 1917.
+He proceeded back overseas to France from Folkestone on 20 April 1917 and was taken on strength with the 54th Battalion, 14th Field Artillery Brigade on 8 May 1917.

 He was again wounded in action on 31 July 1917 - Elbow wound.
 Embarked on St Andrew for England and was admitted to the Northampton War Hospital, Duston on 3 August 1917.